seblindfors/ConsolePort/README.md

   - DS4Windows (DualShock 4, http://ds4windows.com)
   - Xpadder (all game pads, http://xpadder.com)

-Warning: I strongly recommend you do not use MotioninJoy due to suspicious net activity and difficulty removing the software.
+Warning: I strongly recommend you do not use MotioninJoy!

 <h2>6.
 Known issues</h2>
 - Opening several frames while in combat may cause unresponsiveness until they are re-opened.